ArthurPog/meet-landing-page/README.md

 - [Tools used](#tools)
 - [My process](#my-process)

+## <a name="assignment"></a>The challenge

 ## Goals

-My goals for this project was, apart from the increased difficulty when compared to the projects that I've tackled before, to practice:
+My goals for this project were, apart from the increased difficulty when compared to the projects that I've tackled before, to:

 - [x] Use a mobile first approach for the first time
-- [x] Cleaner coding
+- [x] Do cleaner coding
-- [ ]  Commenting my code
+- [x] Comment my code
-- [x]  CSS Variables
+- [x] Use CSS Variables
-- [x]  Use CSS grid
+- [x] Use CSS grid for the first time

-I used this opportunity to further practice clean coding, CSS grids, CSS variables and most importantly a mobile first approach meaning I started coding the CSS by coding the mobile first then moving up to the desktop design with conditional CSS.
+I used this opportunity to further practice clean coding, CSS grids, CSS variables and most importantly a mobile first approach meaning I started coding the CSS by coding the style for the mobile version first then moving up to the desktop design with conditional CSS.

 ## This was the assignment